yvesbou/uni-v2-clone/README.md

 # Uni V2 Clone (Educational Purpose)

+# Supply Liquidity

+# Withdraw Liquidity

+# Price Impact of a Swap

+$$
+x \cdot y = k
+$$

+As we know from previous paragraphs this $k$ is not really constant, but in each trade, $k$ is only allowed to increase, but never decrease. $k$ decreases in fact if LPs withdraw their position as they withdraw $x$ and $y$. $k$ increases when trades happen as traders pay a fee to the pool.

 # Swap

-Swapping needs slippage protection.
-Users can specify the exact amount in (which they pay) or the exact amount out (which they receive).
+Swapping needs slippage protection because transactions are public to sophisticated actors which can extract value from the un-finalised transactions by buying before them and sell them with a worse price.
+This is why users can specify the exact amount in (which they pay) or the exact amount out (which they receive).
 In Uniswap V2 this computation is part of the Router, in this version it's part of the pool implementation itself.

 ## Amount In (`swapIn`)